Clindamycin

 Metabolism and Excretion

 Metabolized to sulfoxide and N-dimethyl metabolites.
-Only 10% is excreted in urine within 24hrs.
-Majority excreted as inactive metabolite in feces and bile.
+Only 10% is excreted in urine within 24 hours.
+The majority is excreted as an inactive metabolite in feces and bile.

 Protein Binding